ShivamSharma731/Study-Nest/process.md

 [] : make channels list container
 [] : make channels content container
-[x] : feature of closing sidebar by clicking outside of sidebar
+[x] : feature of closing sidebar by clicking outside of sidebar [x] : connect socket
+[] : get the channels list and show it on the first container [] : create channel feature and add it to the mongo channel schema [] : make a pop screen for creating channel name and send it to the server via socket [] : ask for display pic for channel
+[] : add logo to the sidebar
+[x] : correct the float text of the icons in the sidebar contradicting with channel dp's [] : user can see the online users/ friends on the dashboard [] : add blogs
+[] : connect cloudinary
+[] : set user profiles
+[] : add send files feature
+[] : when channel opens it should be scrolled down automatically to the last messages [] : show user profile on the sidebar